 Most immigration shops are sole proprietorships.
 We've built the corporate plumbing — IGH UEI, CAGE code, EIN, federal registration — that lets us land in Fortune-5000 vendor systems and process invoices through procurement.

-Yes, we built AI tools — petition drafting, exhibit generation, USCIS-officer scoring.
-They make our team 5x faster.
-They are not the service.
-The service is the human picking up the phone when an RFE lands.
+Yes, we built AI tools — petition drafting, exhibit generation, USCIS-officer scoring — that we hand to our attorney partners to make their work 5x faster.
+They are not our service.
+Our service is the human picking up the phone when a candidate is confused or an employer wants to move fast.

 You don't sign with a talent agency because they have a database.
 You sign because someone returns your call, knows your career, and walks you into the room.
 That's the relationship layer angel money is funding.